Your current location is:FTI News > Exchange Dealers

 Asian stimulus policies and Middle East tensions drive crude oil prices up over 1%.

-On Monday (October 21),Foreign Exchange Foreign Exchange Platform crude oil futures prices rebounded, partially recovering last week's losses.
+On Monday (October 21),How to open a foreign exchange account crude oil futures prices rebounded, partially recovering last week's losses.
 The main drivers include the reintroduction of economic stimulus policies by a major Asian country, and market concerns over supply disruption risks due to ongoing tensions in the Middle East.
 The price of West Texas Intermediate (WTI) crude for November delivery on the New York Mercantile Exchange rose by $1.34, nearly a 2% increase, closing at $70.56 per barrel.
 Brent crude for December delivery also rose, with a gain of 1.7%, closing at $74.29 per barrel.

 The increase in the oil market was boosted by an Asian country's cut in its benchmark lending rate, which strengthened confidence in the oil demand outlook of the world's second-largest economy.
 Saudi Aramco CEO Amin Nasser remains optimistic about the country's demand recovery outlook, believing that future demand will maintain strong growth.